AdmiralEmser/projects/LICENCSE.md

 ### Folder /practicing:

 Under private circumstances:
-Everybody is allowed to download and use the files written by AdmiralEmesr, but not allowed to edit the files, code, etc. without his personal and written agreement.
+Everybody is allowed to download and use the files written by AdmiralEmesr, but not allowed to edit the files, code, share, etc. without his personal and written agreement.

 Under other circumstances:
 Nobody is allowed to edit, share and especially publish AdmiralEmser's work without his personal and written agreement, even if it has been edited.